CloudCannon/Academy/_posts/2017-02-06-introduction-to-jekyll-front-matter.md

 ![Footer about page](/images/tutorials/front-matter/footer-about.png){: .screenshot}

-Changing `show_footer` to false will remove the footer.
+Changing `show_footer` to false removes the footer.

+## Arrays

-Arrays are also possible in front matter.
-We'll create a new array called fruit, each item is indented with two spaces then starts with a hyphen.
-Then we'll iterate over the items on our page and output them as an unordered list.
+Let's output a list of fruit on the page.
+First we'll create a new array called fruit, each item is indented with two spaces then starts with a hyphen.

+In the body of the page we'll iterate over the items and output them as an unordered list.

 {% raw %}
 ~~~html